Beneficiary Designation Gifts

 To download a brochure and learn more about POD gifts, click here.

-Beneficiary Designations and Real EstateSome states even allow "beneficiary designation deeds" or "transfer on death deeds," which would allow you to name York College as the survivor beneficiary of your home, farm or other real estate.
+Beneficiary Designations and Real EstateSome states even allow "beneficiary designation deeds" or "transfer on death deeds," which would allow you to name York University as the survivor beneficiary of your home, farm or other real estate.
 As with other beneficiary designation gifts, these gifts are revocable by filing a revocation or new beneficiary designation deed.